petraratkai/ISSIE_DrawBlock/README-tl319.md

 view

 **segmentsToVertices**
-The original document of this function was misleading, as it stated in convert a wire to a connection when in reality it was converting a segment list into a list of vertices.
-It also uses List.mapi when List.map would have sufficed.
+The original documentation of this function was misleading, as it stated it converted a wire to a connection when in reality it was converting a segment list into a list of vertices.
+It also used List.mapi when List.map would have sufficed.

-**makeInitialWireVerticesList**
-The only issue with this function is it uses tuple parameters when it could easily use curried parameters, which goes against Issie guidelines.

 **inferDirectionFromVertices**
-This function has no xML comments whatsoever which goes against Issie guidelines.
+This function had no documentation whatsoever.

-xyVerticesToSegments
-issieVerticesToSegments

-onSegment
-orientation
-getAbsXY
-segmentIntersectsSegment

-makeSegPos
-distanceBetweenTwoPoints
-makeInitialSegmentsList
+**xyVerticesToSegments**
+This function was made overcomplicated by the requirement for wires to have 7 segments.
+This meant that instead of simply the first and last segment of a wire being undraggable more considerations had to be done.

+**issieVerticesToSegments**
+The documentation of this function was again misleading, as it stated it converted an issie Connection to a wire, when it reality it was converting it to a segment list.

+**onSegment**, **orientation**
+Both functions are global when they are only used in one other function and could very easily be a subfunction as both are very small.

+**segmentIntersectsSegment**
+The implementation of this function is very poor.
+Because of using negative position values to indicate the routing method of a segment it forces the function to get the absolute value.
+This is obviously problematic as it limits everything to being in the top right quadrant in order to work properly.
+Finally it would also be simpler to find whether two segments by simply finding the theoretical intersection point (as segments can only be horizontal or vertical), and then checking whether that point lies between the coordinates.

+**makeSegPos**
+Similar problems to onSegment and orientation, very small function that could be defined locally without causing significant clutter in the code.

 **renderSegment**
 This is likely the worst function in the section of code, it is highly unreadable consisting of around 150 lines.
-This function could have been simplified significantly by breaking up subsections of its functionality into external functoins.
+This function could have been simplified significantly by breaking up subsections of its functionality into external functions.
 Beyond this its actual implementation is also overly complex.

-**memoOf**
-This code is entirely unused, and so should be removed

-**singleWireView**
-This function is entirely undocumented, and is a very important function for the rendering so it is essential that it is easy to understand.

-MapToSortedList
-**view**
+**singleWireView**, **view**
-This function is entirely undocumented, and is a very important function for the rendering so it is essential that it is easy to understand.
+Both functions are nearly entirely undocumented, this is especially bad as these two functions dictate the rendering and so their ease of use and understanding are critical.

 **other problems**
-There is a fundamental underlying problem on the original codebase relating to the fact that the segment type is very poor.
-Segments all contain both a start and end position so duplication information, the only method to identify whether a segment is being manually routed is by negating it, causing 'abs' being used everywhere.
-Our team decided to make the following improvements to fix this: Segments contain a length and every segment is by definition at a right angle to the prior segment, furthermore the sign of the length indicates whether it is increasing or decreasing.
-Segments also contain a 'Mode' attribute indicating whether how it is routed.
-Finally the overall start and end positions are stored in the wire itself.

-Another fundamental problem is that the original code relied entirely on having wires only be of 7-segment length.
-This is highly prohibitive to new port orientations.
-This requirement was removed in our code to allow for every possible orientation of input and output port, thus exhibiting a significant improvement in functionality.

-Finally the functionality of segmentIntersectsSegment, as well as all of its subfunctions are entirely useless and can be entirely removed.

-### Analysis of how/why code works
+The segments type:
+* Contains a start and end position on every single segment, duplicating a large amount of information.
+* The method to determine routing of a segment is whether or not it is negative which is extremely unintuitive and leads to messier code later on.
+* This was improved by changed segments to have a relative representation, only storing a length.
+Every segment is by defintion and a right angle to the previous segment, and the sign of the lenght indiciates whether the wires runs in an increasing or decreasing direction which is very logical.
+* Segments have a 'mode' attribute, which is either 'Manual' or 'Auto' that indicates whether or not it is being manually routed.
+* Wire contains both the start and final positions which allow us to produce absolute XY positions of segments whenever they are needed.

+Segment list of wires:
+* Originally there were only 2 types of segment lists, 3 and 5 seg, to route between various symbols.
+These were also implemented with the assumption of 7 segments in any given wire.
+* This led not only to hard coding that made inclusion of new cases significantly harder, but also required extra data in the situation that a wire could be represented with fewer segments.
+* This was changed such that wires can have a variety of length of segment lists.

+Unused / Made redundant functions:
+* Many of the original functions were either never used, or could very easily be made redundant.
+* segmentIntersectsSegment as well as a variety of global subfunctions it uses (which have no need to be global) were made redundant due to changes in Implementation.
+* MapToSortedList was never used.
+* MemoOf was never used.
+* distanceBetweenTwoPoints was never used.
 ### Analysis of how/why code works

 * Will demo all orientations of end point.